surferxo3/cvmailer/README.md

 * The script *verify.php* has the method that can be used to test whether the email id is valid or not.
 Incorporate the method in the core script if you want to.
 * The script *models/companies_queries.sql* contains set of queries that you can use to analyze your data such as Opened Emails, Not Opened Emails etc.
 * To work with TLD's from website extracted from email id you can use [this](http://jecas.cz/tld-list/) comprehensive list for your purpose.
-* Last but not the least, the PHPMailer version used is 2.3 but if you wish to use the latest vesion than kindly use [Composer] (https://getcomposer.org).
+* Last but not the least, the PHPMailer version used is 2.3 but if you wish to use the latest vesion than kindly use [Composer](https://getcomposer.org).

 This script was built with love and a little bit frustration.
-For more info about [ME] (http://bit.ly/msharaf-linkedin) visit my profile.
+For more info about [ME](http://bit.ly/msharaf-linkedin) visit my profile.